 - Could the accident have been avoided by any participant in the accident?

 Senior Forensic Engineer James D. Madden, P.E.
-Earned Certificates of Successful Completion in 10 courses, over 9 1/2 weeks, in the Traffic Accident Investigation and Reconstruction program at Northwestern University Traffic Institute / Center for Public Safety, including:
+Earned Certificates of Successful Completion in 7 courses, over 8 weeks, in the Traffic Accident Investigation and Reconstruction program at Northwestern University Traffic Institute, including:

 - Technical Accident Investigation (2 weeks)

 - Vehicle Dynamics (1 week)